-The Business curriculum at Edgewood College is designed to help you develop an integrated understanding of how organizations work and provide you with the knowledge and skills needed to effectively impact those organizations.
-During your time at Edgewood College, you are making the identity transition from “college student” to “young professional.”
-We believe that becoming a young professional requires you to develop key competencies that shape how you engage the world.
-These competencies include:
+The Business curriculum is designed to help you develop an integrated understanding of how organizations work and provide you with the knowledge and skills needed to effectively impact those organizations.
+You will be taught business principles through the lens of ethical leadership and the Dominican values.

 The curriculum is real-world focused, with an emphasis on building skills and knowledge as you engage with fellow students, faculty, and local and global partners.
 The semesters are designed to gradually build in levels of competency and expectations of student independence.

 The School of Business at Edgewood College is a member of ACBSP - Accreditation Council for Business Schools & Programs.